AbhinavAnvikar/Estimation-Tool-Generic/README.md

 # Estimation-Tool

-This repository is for internal product developement for Estimation Tool.
+This repository is for product developement for Estimation Tool.

-(c) Proprietary to Netcracker